Learning From Software Failures: A Case Study at a National Space Research Center: Background and Related Work

-However, many other organizations lack processes to study and learn from failures~\cite{vieiraTechnicalManagerialDifficulties2019,kasiPostMortemParadox2008, dingsoyrPostmortemReviewsPurpose2005, glassProjectRetrospectivesWhy2002, keeganQuantityQualityProjectBased2001}.
-In addition, there is skepticism about how carefully these processes are followed in organizations that have them~\cite{kasiPostMortemParadox2008, sillitoFailingLearningStudy2024}.
-The aforementioned exemplar organizations publish their policies but rarely share engineers' experiences in following them, nor whether it leads to sustained learning, especially beyond the postmortem room into the rest of the engineering process.
+However, many organizations lack processes to study and learn from failures~\cite{vieiraTechnicalManagerialDifficulties2019,kasiPostMortemParadox2008, dingsoyrPostmortemReviewsPurpose2005, glassProjectRetrospectivesWhy2002, keeganQuantityQualityProjectBased2001}.
+In addition, there is skepticism about how well these processes are followed in organizations that have them~\cite{kasiPostMortemParadox2008, sillitoFailingLearningStudy2024}.
+The aforementioned exemplar organizations publish their policies, but rarely share engineers' experiences with them, nor whether it leads to sustained learning, especially beyond the postmortem room into the rest of the engineering process.
 To address this gap, we turn to HROs, which are theoretically expected to exemplify continuous learning and failure management~\cite{christiansonBecomingHighReliability2011}.